sempijja/Dev-Peek/README.md

 ## **License**
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License. .

 ---